 Sara of Average Betty was one of the first people I met, and I’m so happy I did!
 She’s quite the vlogger and blogger!
 Bree of Baked Bree and Nancy of Taste and Savor were two of my very kind bunk-mates, both with beautiful blogs.
 (Oh, did I mention, this was a real camp — with bunk beds?)
 I was so thrilled to get a few minutes with Danny of Food Bloggers Unite — he’s the unbelievably talented photographer who taught me how to maximize the potential of my little point-and-shoot camera.

 I was truly inspired by all of the speakers!
 Since my life is such a balancing act (often a very unbalanced balancing act), I really appreciated “Balancing the Pressures of Blogging” from Recipe Girl, Savoring The Thyme and Sippity Sup.
 I felt like they were speaking to me.
 Kids, schedules, making it all work.
 These folks are all so nice, too!
 I learned so much about avocados and potatoes from the California Avocado Commission and the Idaho Potato Commission.
-I also adored Bibberche, Shef’s Kitchen, Rabbit Food Rocks, The Jolly Tomato, Food Blogga, 5 Second Rule, and Joy The Baker, and of course Sarah of TasteSpotting!
+I also adored Bibberche, Shef’s Kitchen, Rabbit Food Rocks, The Jolly Tomato, 5 Second Rule, and Joy The Baker, and of course Sarah of TasteSpotting!
 And the weekend would not have been complete without Andrew from Wente Vineyards, who joyfully poured out wine and shared a wealth of knowledge about blogging, too!
-And a huge shout out to Patti Londre, “our fearless leader!”
-Love her!
-And love Worth the Whisk!
+And a huge shout out to Patti Londre, of Worth the Whisk “our fearless leader.”
 I truly enjoyed meeting everyone!